 David is SVP Video Products and Distribution for Alexander Street a ProQuest company – the leading provider of video, audio and unique, curated databases to the global university library market with more than 12,000 institutional customers.
 Prior to his role with Alexander Street, David founded Business Expert Press and served as the President of Business Expert Press and its sister company, Momentum Press.
 BEP and MP specialize in applied, concise ebooks for advanced business and engineering students.
 Before founding BEP, David was editor-in-chief for business publishing at Pearson Education and a member of Pearson’s global business publishing committee.

-Elena Rossi-Snook is the specialist for the 16mm circulating film collection of The New York Public Library.
+Elena Rossi-Snook is the Collection Specialist for the Reserve Film and Video collection of The New York Public Library.
 She has an M.A. in Film Archiving from the University of East Anglia and was the 2002 recipient of the Kodak Fellowship in Film Preservation.
 She has served as a curriculum consultant for the NYU Moving Image Archiving and Preservation MA program, on the Board of Directors of the Association of Moving Image Archivists and is the chair of the AMIA Film Advocacy Task Force.
 Publications include “Persistence of Vision: Public Library 16mm Film Collections in America” (The Moving Image), “Continuing Ed: Educational Film Collections in Libraries and Archives” (Learning with the Lights Off: a Reader in Educational Film) and a contribution to an upcoming academic reader on race and non-theatrical film to be published by Duke University Press.
 Elena’s documentary film WE GOT THE PICTURE was made an official selection of the 2005 Tribeca Film Festival.
 She is in production on a second documentary film.
 Rossi-Snook also teaches film history at Pratt Institute in Brooklyn, N.Y.

 Tucker is Head of Circulation at Thomas Cooper Library at the University of South Carolina; she has over 25 years of experience in library access services.
 Tucker is keenly interested in how copyright and licensing affect our abilities to provide access to information.
 She earned her B.A. and M.L.I.S. degree from the University of South Carolina.